Melown/mario-cloud-api/README.md

 in your local copy of swagger-ui, or you can visit the [Swagger editor](http://editor.swagger.io/?url=https://raw.githubusercontent.com/Melown/mario-cloud-api/master/docs/api/index.yaml).

-The Mario Accounts-API expects an application-ID that is connected with a certain redirect-URL.
-We setup an application that redirects to `http://localhost/mario-api/oauth2-redirect.html` so you can use the documentation to test the API.
+The Melown cloud Accounts-API expects an application-ID that is connected with a certain redirect-URL.
+We setup an application that redirects to `http://localhost/melown-cloud-api/oauth2-redirect.html` so you can use the documentation to test the API.

-This means, you have to run a webserver, you have to run it on port 80, and you have to make swagger-ui available under the path `/mario-api`.
+This means, you have to run a webserver, you have to run it on port 80, and you have to make swagger-ui available under the path `/melown-cloud-api`.

-To do so, just copy (or link) the whole `mario-api`-folder into your webserver's document-root.
-In case you are on windows, make sure you also copy the `docs`-folder (which is symlinked) into your `mario-api`-folder.
+To do so, just copy (or link) the whole `melown-cloud-api`-folder into your webserver's document-root.
+In case you are on windows, make sure you also copy the `docs`-folder (which is symlinked) into your `melown-cloud-api`-folder.
 All in all you should end up with the following structure:

 ```
 ─ documentroot
-  └─ mario-api
+  └─ melown-cloud-api
      ├─ index.html
      ├─ swagger-ui-bundle.js
      ...